 We provide free and confidential legal advice, assistance and referrals to young people and their advocates.
 Anyone under 25 (and their advocate) can request and receive free and confidential legal advice through our innovative online service that is available 24/7.
 Through early intervention we seek to provide a solution to problems before they escalate.
 We are proud to provide this service to all children, young people and their advocates across Australia.

 We monitor and advocate for the rights and best interests of young people in Australia.
 Youth Law Australia is a member of the Child Rights Taskforce, which is Australia’s peak children’s rights body made up of over 100 organisations.
 Through our role on the Taskforce, we assist in drafting and reviewing reports made to the UN on the state of children’s rights observance in Australia.

 We undertake leading research, law reform and school-based legal education to empower young people.
 Through our research and education we have led positive legal and policy change on issues such as child marriage, cyberbullying, intimate image-based abuse and child protection information-sharing.

 Youth Law Australia is a registered charitable, non-government organisation and donations are tax-deductible.
 Should you or your organisation wish to support the ongoing work and the provision of services by the Centre, please contact us or make a donation here.

 Youth Law Australia owes much to our supporters who contribute to our operations though financial and in-kind assistance.

 Most notably, we thank the following organisations.

-The Commonwealth Attorney-General’s Department provides our principal source of recurrent funding.
+The Australian Attorney-General’s Department provides our principal source of recurrent funding.